QuietEvolver/Cretaceous.Solution/CretaceousClient.Solution/README.md

-#  Cretaceous Park - an Api Solution
+#  Cretaceous Park - a ClientSide Solution

 #### By Vera Weikel